coverclock/com-diag-codex/README.md

 ## Documentation

 Codex, like Diminuto, has embedded Doxygen comments in the header files that define the public API.
-If you have the the Doxygen and TeX packages installed, you can generate HTML and man page documentation.
+If you have the Doxygen and TeX packages installed, you can generate HTML and man page documentation.

     make documentation